bigsql/spock/docs/README.md

   (`INSERT`, `UPDATE`, `DELETE`) statements to apply incoming changes instead of using internal low level interface.

-  This is mainly useful for Postgres-XL and debugging purposes.
+  This is mainly useful for debugging purposes.

   The default in PostgreSQL is `false`.

   This can be set to `true` only when `pglogical.conflict_resolution` is set to `error`.
 In this state, conflicts are not detected.

-  In Postgres-XL the default and only allowed setting is `true`.

 - `pglogical.temp_directory`
   Defines system path where to put temporary files needed for schema